magento/devdocs/src/cloud/configure/setup-cron-jobs.md

 ### Prerequisite

 On {{ site.data.var.ee }} Pro projects, the [auto-crons feature](#verify-cron-configuration-on-pro-projects) must be enabled on your {{site.data.var.ece}} project before you can add custom cron jobs to Staging and Production environments using `.magento.app.yaml`.
-If this feature is not enabled,contact your Magento account manager or CSM.
+If this feature is not enabled, contact your Customer Technical Advisor (CTA).

 {:.procedure}
 To add custom crons: